resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

 }
 {pygmentize}

-When the dispatcher's `send` method is called, the provided builder will already be configured with all the options needed to do the request.
+When the dispatcher´s ``send´´ method is called, the provided builder will already be configured with all the options needed to do the request.

 ### Configuring the Request Timeout